MartinBraquet/task-allocation-auctions/README.md

 A paper resulting from these simulations is expected to be published by the end of 2020.

-* For the dynamic task allocation, run `OptimalControl_DTA.m'.
+* For the dynamic task allocation, run `OptimalControl_DTA.m`.
-* For the sensitivity analysis of the parameters, run `optimalControlParametersAnalysis.m'.
+* For the sensitivity analysis of the parameters, run `optimalControlParametersAnalysis.m`.